 A podcast on the research and experience of loneliness.
 In each episode, I have a conversation with a guest who has something interesting to say about loneliness, be it from an academic (and often philosophical), personal, or any other perspective.

-Each episode opens with a reading of Emily Dickinson's poem "The Loneliness One dare not sound" (#777):
+Each episode in the current second series begins with a discussion of an object that my guest has brought and that speaks to their experience.
+In the first series, each episode opened with a reading of Emily Dickinson's poem "The Loneliness One dare not sound" (#777):

 The Loneliness One dare not sound--